Vita-Diva/bttcdoc/docs/en/validator/node.md

 In the output, the catching_up value is:

-* true — the Heimdall node is syncing.
+* true — the delivery node is syncing.
-* false — the Heimdall node is fully synced.
+* false — the delivery node is fully synced.

-Wait for the Heimdall node to fully sync.
+Wait for the delivery node to fully sync.

 ##### Start the BTTCr node

-Once the Heimdall node is fully synced, start the BTTC node.
+Once the delivery node is fully synced, start the BTTC node.

 Start the BTTC service: